 In reality, the spinning dancer illusion is related to bistable perception in which an ambiguous 2-dimensional figure can be seen in from two different perspectives.
 Because there is no third dimension, our brains try to construct space around the figure.
 Similar illusions include the Necker Cube and the Reversible Face/Vase Illusion...In a New York Times column, Thomas C. Toppino, chair of the department of psychology at Villanova University suggested, "What's happening here to cause the flip is something happening entirely within the visual system.
 If we can understand why it is these figures reverse then we're in a position to understand something pretty fundamental to how the visual system contributes to the conscious experience."

 When, as in example 1, the screen right leg of the figure is viewed as dominant (forward of the other) by the observer, then the figure is seen as facing forward.
-As in example 2, when the screen left leg of the figure is viewed as dominant (more toward the viewer than the right leg), then the figure is seen as facing to the rear.
+In example 2, when the screen left leg of the figure is viewed as dominant (more toward the viewer than the right leg), then the figure is seen as facing to the rear.

-We see down the hall beside the reception desk and that there are red doors which that do not lead to elevators but to restrooms.
+We see down the hall beside the reception desk and that there are red doors that do not lead to elevators but to restrooms.
 To the left, we see the door to the service hall is shut.

 For the first time, too, we get a clear picture of the phone booths in the lobby opposite the reception area.